Aliases for MUC16 Gene

 GeneCards Summary for MUC16 Gene

 MUC16 (Mucin 16, Cell Surface Associated) is a Protein Coding gene.
-Diseases associated with MUC16 include Ovarian Cancer and Pseudo-Meigs Syndrome.
-Among its related pathways are Metabolism of proteins and CLEC7A (Dectin-1) signaling.
+Diseases associated with MUC16 include Clear Cell Adenocarcinoma and Ovarian Cyst.
+Among its related pathways are CLEC7A (Dectin-1) signaling and Defective GALNT12 causes colorectal cancer 1 (CRCS1).

 Thought to provide a protective, lubricating barrier against particles and infectious agents at mucosal surfaces.